teambit/docs/blog/getting-started-with-bit.md

 bit install
 ```

-As we are going to be creating a React workspace we need to install react and react-dom as peer dependencies.
+As we are going to be creating a React workspace we need to install react and react-dom as `peerDependencies`.
 [Peer dependencies](https://blog.bitsrc.io/understanding-peer-dependencies-in-javascript-dbdb4ab5a7be) provide the details of what the host application is expected to provide.

 ```bash
 bit install react --type peer & bit install react-dom --type peer